abiosoft/colima/README.md

 ### Customizing the VM

-The default VM created by colima has 2 CPUs, 4GiB memory and 60GiB storage.
+The default VM created by Colima has 2 CPUs, 4GiB memory and 60GiB storage.

 The VM can be customized by passing `--cpu`, `--memory` and `--disk` to `colima start`.
 If VM is already created, stop the VM and apply the flags when starting it.

 **NOTE** that only cpu and memory can be changed at anytime.
 Disk size cannot be changed after the VM is created.

+#### Customization Examples

-Customizing at VM create with 1 CPU, 2 GiB memory and 10GiB storage
+Customizing at VM create with 1CPU, 2GiB memory and 10GiB storage

 ```
 colima start --cpu 1 --memory 4 --disk 10
 ```

-Customizing an already created VM to 4 CPUs and 8GiB memory.
+Customizing an already created VM to 4CPUs and 8GiB memory.

 ```
 colima stop